NAGI Shinjuku Niboshi Golden-gai Honkan

 Shinjuku Golden Gai Strongly Reminiscent of the History.

-This ramen restaurant in Shinjuku Golden Gai is open for 24h a day.
 If you have drunk nearby, a bowl of ramen here can finish the night perfectly.

 - Name in Japanese